kdubbels/kdubbels.github.io/drafts/2017-05-26-functional-pipeline-method-chain.markdown

 The `add()` function also illustrates a principle known as "currying" (the Haskell language is named after a fellow by the name of "Haskell Curry" fwiw).
 In currying, a multivariable function is converted into a sequence of functions that accept a single argument.

-Currying forms the basis for creating a functional pipeline.
+Currying forms the basis for creating a _functional pipeline_.

 Lets look at one canonical implementation of currying in JavaScript, from the now defunct Prototype library:
 ```